 Here comes the era of Crowdfunding which is alternately known as crowd financing, equity crowdfunding or hyper funding.
 It has proven to be a great way of securing funds to finance a startup.

-Crowdfunding is the collective cooperation, attention, and trust by people who network and pool their resources, usually via the Internet, to support efforts initiated by other people or organisations.
+Crowdfunding is the collective cooperation, attention, and trust by people who network and pool their resources, usually via the Internet, to support efforts initiated by other people or organizations.

 Crowdfunding websites work as the enablers; they enable investors to help entrepreneurs raise the finance they need to grow their businesses.
 No doubt about it, Crowdfunding websites are the next generation of business investment.